riscv/sail-riscv/doc/ReadingGuide.md

   and RV64.
 One of them is chosen during the build using the ARCH variable.

-- `prelude_*.sail` contains useful Sail library functions.
+- `prelude_*.sail` contain useful Sail library functions.
 These files should be referred to as needed.
-The lowest level memory access primitives are defined in `prelude_mem.sail`, and are implemented by the various Sail backends. `prelude_mem.sail` currently depends on the value of `xlen`.
+The lowest level memory access primitives are defined in `prelude_mem.sail`, and are implemented by the various Sail backends. `prelude_mem.sail` depends on the value of `xlen`.

 - `riscv_types.sail` contains some basic RISC-V definitions.
-This file should be read first, since it provides basic definitions that are used throughout the specification, such as privilege levels, registers and register access, interrupt and exception definitions and numbering, and types used to define memory accesses.
+This file should be read first, since these definitions are used throughout the specification, such as privilege levels, register indices, interrupt and exception definitions and enumerations, and types used to define memory accesses.
 The register type is separately defined in `riscv_reg_type.sail` so that extensions of the model can redefine it if required.

-- `riscv_regs.sail` contains the base register file, where each register is defined as having the `regtype` type defined in `riscv_reg_type.sail`.
+- `riscv_regs.sail` contains the base register file, where each register is defined as having the `regtype` type defined in `riscv_reg_type.sail` and indexed by the indices defined in `riscv_types.sail`.

 - `riscv_pc_access.sail` defines functions to access and modify the program counter.